baofinance/dotfiles/README.md

 >
 > To check you're not trashing your own carefully crafted config.
 It should be stored in git anyway so you never lose anything.

-> :exclamation:
+> [!WARNING]
 > For `.vscode` files `settings.json` and `launch.json`, you need to symlink the directory, because for some reason (probably windows symlink limitations) symlinks for the files don't work:
 >
 > `$ ln -s dotfiles/projectroot/.vscode .vscode`

+> [!NOTE]
-There's no script to do this as others have done for good reasons:
+> There's no script to do this as others have done for good reasons:
+>

-- You may not want all of it and this way allows you to link just the files you need
+> - You may not want all of it and this way allows you to link just the files you need
-- The commands are easy to get right, and if you don't get it right first time it's easy to fix.
+> - The commands are easy to get right, and if you don't get it right first time it's easy to fix.
-- It's a one-off command for a few files files, deal with it :smiley:
+> - It's a one-off command for a few files files, deal with it :smiley:
-- Any script needs tests, etc. and my cost-benefit analysis resulted in not writing a script
+> - Any script needs tests, etc. and my cost-benefit analysis resulted in not writing a script

-So that there's a chance this might work on windows, do this:
+> [!TIP] So that there's a chance this might work on windows, do this:
+>

-`$ git config --global core.symlinks true`
+> `$ git config --global core.symlinks true`
+>

-This tells `git` to try its best with symlinks on windows.
+> This tells `git` to try its best with symlinks on windows.

 ## Benefits of this approach